aappleby/metron/docs/TemporalLogic.md

 endmodule
 ```

+(If you know Verilog, I apologize for this example)

 However, again, the two implementations do not match up.
 The C++ version is well-defined, if a bit pointless.
 The Verilog version won't even compile.
-In Verilog-land, "set_wire_2" and "set_wire_3" happen _continuously_ and _simultaneously_.
+In Verilog-land, the "always_comb" statement causes "set_wire_2" and "set_wire_3" to happen _continuously_ and _simultaneously_.
 What should the value of wire_out be if it is simultaneously set to 2 and 3?
 There's no good answer, so the Verilog compiler reports an error.

 -----

 We've barely started and we already seem to be at an impasse.
 We've identified two examples in which syntactically-matching C++ and Verilog do not produce identical results, so in order to translate from C++ to Verilog it would seem we need to do something more sophisticated than a "trivial" translation.
 However, we can work around this by instead limiting the subset of what we'll accept as our C++ input.

-If you look back at the examples, you'll note that I've named variables written in "always_ff" as "reg_*" and variables written in "always_comb" as "wire_*".
+If you look back at the examples, you'll note that I've named variables written in "always_ff" as "reg_\*" and variables written in "always_comb" as "wire_\*".
 This is because in hardware-land, we have two* fundamentally different types of "variables" to deal with.
 Registers are able to store state and will hold their values across clock cycles if not changed.
 Wires are wires, tiny strips of metal that only hold a value as long as they're being 'driven' by the output of a logic gate or register.

-\* 'Latches' are a third type, but they're hardly used in practice for complicated reasons.
+\* Technically latches are a third type, but they're hardly used in practice for complicated reasons.

 If we knew in advance which of our C++ member variables were going to turn into registers and which were going to turn into wires, we'd have an easier time of things.
 We could try and enforce these two rules -